diltdicker/redot-signalling-server/README.md

 10: READY: ([server] Initiates call to host to confirm all user connections. [user] Initiates call to server to send READY call to host (in case of not a queued lobby))

-11: START: ([user] Initiates call to server to disable lobby and close all user connections)
+11: START: ([user] Initiates call to server to disable lobby and close all user connections. [server] Relays call to all peers (including host) to simultaneously start game, server then closes all connections)

 12: ERR: ([server] Initiates call to inform user of server error)